Divyasri199/ContosoTraders/L200/Readme.md

    ![image](https://user-images.githubusercontent.com/48020356/204954594-90143c0a-65c1-4155-9136-bb93ee57985a.png)

-9. Select Choose resource, then select an existing resource within your subscription.
+9. Select **Subscription** dropdown, and then select the available subscription and select an existing resource within your subscription under **Azure Resources** option.
 If you'd like to create a new one, select Create a new resource.

    ![image](https://user-images.githubusercontent.com/48020356/205177896-bcad5c19-ef01-47e5-96ed-099bf95e3f58.png)

-1. Then enter information for your new resource, such as a name, location, and resource group.
+1. If selected *Create a new resource* then enter information for your new resource, such as a name, subscription, resource group, Cognitive service resource type, location and the pricing tier as the below and click **Create resource** .

    ![image](https://user-images.githubusercontent.com/83349577/205639512-bdbc8303-66fa-4341-96a2-d4e2ac920a84.png)